Tereshko Parkhomenko: XIIth Archeological Conference

 Terentiy knows 25 psalms, folk songs and humorous songs are so numerous in his repertoire. ....
 Terentiy plays on the bandura very well, and I want you to pay particular attention to the manner of playing the instrument.
 The matter lies in the fact that his ability to play the bandura has undergone an evolution, and in my opinion Terentiy's manner of playing is very old..."

 The successful performance of the kobzars at the XIIth Archeological conference, showed a new direction in the development of kobzar art - the potential to perform this art on the stage.
 This new found potential was exploited initially by the kobzars that took part in the conference.

 Reminiscing the performance of the kobzars after the conference Khotkevych wrote: "the most visible career was made by T. Parkhomenko.
 A tall with lank appearance he had a nice tenor voice as if made for the stage.
 He was able to use his talents: performing solo and in groups.
 In the periodic press there are numerous mentions about his performances in Kremenchuk, Uman', Yekaterinoslav, Vinnytsia, Elizabethgrad, Mohyla-Podilsk and other towns.
 The magazine "Ridniy krai" write about Parkhomenko's concert in 1908 that "it was a unique in its type: there performed blind kobzars without any intelligentsia influence.
 The organizer of the concert was a kobzar himself - Terentiy Parkhomenko.
 (Apart from Parkhomenko the concert had performances by Ivan Kuchuhura Kucherenko, Mykhailo Kravchenko, Pavlo Hashchenko and Petro Drevchenko.)

 Popularity and critics

-As an artist, Parkhomenko was able to become extremely popular in a short time. - They even had cigarette packets with his portrait on them.
+As an artist, Parkhomenko rose to fame in a relatively short period of time. - Notably having cigarette packets with his portrait on them.

 Despite the popularity of Parkhomenko, there were anti-Parkhomenko writings in the press.
 The editor of the magazine "Ridniy krai" - Olena Pchilka - the mother of Lesia Ukrainka after hearing the performance of the kobzar at the Archeological conference in 1905 in Katerynoslav wrote: